starlord-31/Machine-Learning-Zoomcamp-HW/Capstone 1/README.md

 eb local run --port 9696
 ```
 4. Run [predict_test.py](https://github.com/starlord-31/Machine-Learning-Zoomcamp-HW/blob/main/Capstone%201/predict_test.py) in a different terminal to see the predicted player value of a given player_attributes.

+With the application address provided by AWS, another test script was created [cloud_test.py]().

+## Web service on AWS Elastic Beanstalk
+### Test web service hosted on AWS Elastic Beanstalk
+Running the [cloud_test.py]() script in a command window will return the prediction using the player-value-prediction-env environment and player-value-prediction application created in the AWS cloud.